LGBTQ rights in Paraguay: Recognition of same-sex relationships

 In addition, Article 140 of the Paraguayan Civil Code expressly prohibits marriage between persons of the same sex.

-In July 2010, organization "SOMOSGAY" announced their intention to submit a same-sex marriage bill to Parliament.
+In July 2010, the SOMOSGAY organization announced their intention to submit a same-sex marriage bill to Parliament.
 Though, no vote happened.

 In May 2017, presidential candidate Santiago Peña of the ruling Colorado Party announced his support for same-sex marriage.
 He was quickly criticised by many deputies as well as President Horacio Cartes, who months prior had unsuccessfully tried to amend the Constitution to allow him to be re-elected, a move considered anti-democratic by Opposition parties.
 In 2013, Cartes was quoted as saying that he would shoot a bullet into his testicles were his son to express interest in marrying another man ("Me pego un tiro en las bolas", literally "I would shoot myself in the balls").

 On 12 January 2018, SOMOSGAY announced its intention to file a petition with the Supreme Court of Justice, asking the court to legalize same-sex marriage in the country, citing the 9 January 2018 advisory opinion by the Inter-American Court of Human Rights (IACHR) that signatories to the American Convention on Human Rights (of which Paraguay is one) are "required" to allow same-sex couples to marry.
 Government officials reacted negatively to the IACHR advisory opinion.
 In March 2018, presidential candidate Mario Abdo Benítez (Colorado Party) stated he would veto any same-sex marriage bill that passes Congress.
 He won the election.
 Other opponents of the IACHR opinion have falsely claimed that it does not apply to Paraguay.
 In March 2019, with 24 votes in favor, the Senate of Paraguay approved a draft declaration declaring itself "pro-life and pro-family", expressing opposition to same-sex marriage and abortion.
 The move was criticised by many lawmakers who maintained that the state is secular and cannot impose moral principles or values linked to a religion.